1. What is the Solar Photovoltaic Rebate Scheme?

 11. What information will be shown on my Electricity Bill?

-When you have installed a renewable energy system under the Green Energy Scheme for Cooperatives, the meters installed at your premises will be
+When you have installed a renewable energy system under the Solar Photovoltaic Rebate Scheme, the meters installed at your premises will be

 read remotely (no meter reader will visit your place, unless required).
 You will receive a single bill every month by post.

 The bill will show the amount of energy produced, imported, exported and carried forward (if any).
 The bill will also show

 the minimum charge applicable and other charges (e.g. TV license fee), and the total amount payable.